hoothin/PagetualGuide/docs/rules/enable.md

 "enable": 0
 ```

-*When you want to stop pager on a lot of sites with same features, Or you just do not want to enable a rule after write it, you can set enable to 0.*
+*Use this to stop paging on similar sites or to temporarily disable a rule you just wrote.*